ilyashusain/Jenkins-CI-CD-Terraform-K8s/README.md

 # Outline of Solution

 In this guide we will use Jenkins to attain full ci-cd integration for our pipeline for a sample webpage app using k8s and terraform.
+We will perform this on a CentOS-7 machine, and we recommend at least 1 vCPU (jenkins tends to crash on smaller machines).

 We will create a master node.
 On the master node we will install terraform to help spin up a cluster.
 We will then fetch the credentials for our cluster which will allow us to interact with the cluster using the ```kubectl``` commands.
 Then we will deploy an application on to one of the cluster nodes using ```kubectl```.